9 Eco-Friendly Grass Alternatives

 • Buffalograss (Bouteloua dactyloides) is a hardy warm-season turfgrass that thrives in sunny areas and is heat- and drought-tolerant.
 For a meadow-like lawn, it only needs to be mowed once every spring.
 Buffalograss requires less maintenance than regular turfgrasses, but it still needs watering and fertilization.

-Where to grow low-mow or no-mow grass
+Where to grow low-mow or no-mow grass in your yard

-• Hard fescue should be grown in the North and Transition Zone (USDA planting zones 4 to 9).
+• Hard fescue should be grown as in the North and Transition Zone (USDA planting zones 4 to 9).

 • No-mow Zoysia should be grown in the South and Transition Zone (USDA planting zones 6 to 11).